-The hips are designed to bear a lot of weight and force.
-They help us to walk, sit, bend and move due its wide range of motion.
+Designed to bear a lot of weight and force, hips help us to walk, sit, bend and move due its wide range of motion.
 It is one of the largest joints in the body and a healthy hip can support your weight and allow you to move without pain.
 So anytime there is a problem with the hips it can have an enormous affect on your whole body.

 As we get older many of us will experience some sort of hip pain.
 It takes a great force to seriously damage the hip because the of the strong large thigh muscles that support and move it.
 A number of things like falls can cause fractures, sitting, arthritis, bursitis, back problems, poor posture etc. Changes in the hip from disease or injury will affect your gait and place stress on joints above and below the hip.